iamkirankumaryadav/Library/Data Science/Missing Data.md

 - Experiment with different algorithms and compare their performance on specific datasets.

 ### Domain Knowledge
-- It will help us understand why the data is missing—whether the absence is random or due to an error.
+- It will help us understand why the data is missing, whether the absence is random or due to an error.
 - Understanding the cause can help us decide how to handle the missing data better.
 <p align='right'><a align="right" href="https://github.com/KIRANKUMAR7296/Library/blob/main/Interview.md">Back to Questions</a></p>